 Canada Day is coming up early next month and it inspired me to share a small craft project that I did with Onetime (my 3 and a half year old son) last year that got him interested in our national flag.
 (It doesn’t hurt that it’s a highly visible symbol and our town just happens to have the biggest Canadian flag I’ve seen in Ontario (save for maybe Ottawa)!

-Follow our easy instructions to help your child make a Canada Day windsock, or borrow our idea and change the colours (and maybe leave out the maple leaf handprint!) to create your own nation’s flag windsock.
+Follow my easy instructions to help your child make a Canada Day windsock, or borrow my idea and change the colours (and maybe leave out the maple leaf handprint!) to create your own nation’s flag windsock.

 - Red and white acrylic paint (or your national flag colours) and paintbrushes

 - Red and white ribbons (try to find ones that are lightweight and waterproof) – we used wide wrapping ribbons)

 - Optional: other decorative items like red fun foam, red beads, red stickers etc.

 1. Paint the entire can white and allow to dry.

 2. Help your child make a red handprint on the can.

 3. Sprinkle glitter on the handprint while it’s still wet.